stenzek/duckstation/README.md

 4. Run the binary, located in the build directory under `src/duckstation/duckstation`.

 ### Android
+**NOTE:** The Android frontend is still incomplete, not all functionality works and some paths are hard-coded.

 Requirements:
  - Android Studio with the NDK and CMake installed